-As of March 31, 2010, our marketable securities consisted of \$4.7 million of auction rate securities, which are variable rate debt instruments, having long-term maturities (with final maturities up to June 2032), but whose interest rates are designed to reset through an auction process at 35 day intervals.
+As of June 30, 2010, our marketable securities consisted of \$3.8 million of auction rate securities, which are variable rate debt instruments, having long-term maturities (with final maturities up to June 2032), but whose interest rates are designed to reset through an auction process at 35 day intervals.
 We had investments in marketable securities of \$5.6 million as of December 31, 2009.
 All of our auction rate securities are high quality municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies.
-During the three months ended March 31, 2010, we sold \$0.9 million of these auction rate securities at face value.
-An additional \$1.0 million will be sold at face value during the second quarter of 2010; this is included in "Prepaid Expenses and Other" in our consolidated balance sheet.
-The remaining \$3.7 million has been classified as a noncurrent asset on the consolidated balance sheet as we have the intent and ability to hold these securities until the market for auction rate securities stabilizes or until the issuer refinances the underlying security.
+We sold \$0.9 million of these auction rate securities during the first quarter of 2010, and \$1.0 million during the second quarter of 2010, at face value.
+The remaining \$3.8 million has been classified as a noncurrent asset on the consolidated balance sheet as we have the intent and ability to hold these securities until the market for auction rate securities stabilizes or until the issuer refinances the underlying security.

 The auction events for some of these instruments failed during 2008 due to events in the credit markets.
-As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.3 million, net of tax \$0.1 million, to accumulated other comprehensive income (loss).
-Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
-These securities were also compared, when possible, to other observable market data with similar characteristics.
+As a result, we have determined the estimated fair values of these securities based on discounted cash flow analyses or other types of valuation models.
+We have performed and routinely update these valuations considering, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
+These securities are also compared, when possible, to observable market data with similar characteristics.